Health Benefits of Ginseng

-Strictly speaking, only the roots of plants of the Araliaceae family and Panax genus may legitimately be termed “ginseng.”
-Such plants contain significant amounts of constituents called ginsenosides (sometimes called panaxosides), which are important for their medicinal effects.
+Strictly speaking, plants which may legitimately be termed “ginseng” are those that are both of the Araliaceae family and Panax genus, of which many roots will contain significant amounts of constituents called ginsenosides (sometimes panaxosides), which are important for their medicinal effects.

 Panax is derived from the Greek “pan,” meaning all, and “akos,” meaning remedy — referencing its reputation as a panacea, or “cure-all” medicinal herb.
 DNA analysis reviewing the evolutionary development and relationships among Panax species has established that there are less than a dozen known species of Panax in the world, with the most important widely considered to be Panax ginseng and Panax quinquefolius.1,2

 An example of a commonly misnamed “ginseng” is “Siberian ginseng,” now known by the common name eleuthero (Eleutherococcus senticosus), which is also a member of the Araliaceae family and shares similar adaptogenic effects to other Panax species.

 The major bioactive components of P. ginseng and other ginseng species are the ginsenosides, which belong to a group of constituents called triterpenoid saponins.
 At least 50 different ginsenosides have been identified, and they are named according to their aglycone (sugar attachment) such as Rx (x = o, a1, a2, b1, b2, b3, c, d, e, f, g1, g2, h1, and h2).3 They are often referred to as either protopanaxatriols (consisting mainly of Rg1, Rg2, Rf, and Re) or protopanaxadiols (consisting mainly of Rc, Rd, Rb1, and Rb2).4,5